-Tips for a Budget-Friendly Swiss Vacation
+Tips for a Budget-Friendly Switzerland Vacation Itinerary with Kids

 (Crepes in Lausanne pictured above.)

 Using a Swiss Travel Pass on a Switzerland Vacation with Kids

 I have indicated the travel that was included in our Swiss Travel Pass during the summer of 2017 with “STP” throughout this article.
 Anything that was discounted is indicated “% STP.”

-(Train ride from Wengen into Lauterbrunnen Valley pictured above.)
+(Switzerland train ride from Wengen into Lauterbrunnen Valley pictured above.)

 Switzerland Train Itinerary with Kids – Swiss Travel Pass Day 1 — An Afternoon in the Mountains above Lugano

 Monte Tamaro overlooks the valleys below.
 On a clear day, the city of Bellinzona is clearly visible in the distance.
 There are mountain peaks all around framing the landscape — though these peaks aren’t as rugged as the ones in the interior of Switzerland.
 There’s no glaciers or snow to be seen in August on these mountains.
 A visit to this mountaintop adventure park can last anywhere from a couple of hours to a full day.
-The attraction offers lots of add-ons, like a zip line and aerial adventure park, for families that want to make a full day of it.
+The attraction offers lots of add-ons, like a zip line and aerial adventure park, for families that want to make a full day of it on their Switzerland vacation.

 Families visiting Monte Tamaro should wear their hiking boots.
 The trails leading up from the playground and restaurant provide a much nicer view of the Alps to the north and west.
 Like anywhere in Switzerland, you could easily spend a full day hiking here being rewarded with new alpine views around every turn.